WebAssembly/component-model/design/mvp/WIT.md

 world world-two { import a: func() }

 world union-my-world-a {
-    include foo
+    include world-one
-    include bar with { a as b }
+    include world-two with { a as b }
 }

 world union-my-world-b {